abe732/Click-Released-Beta/README.md

   > Ads and sponsored content can appear indistinguishable from legitimate, well-researched content

 ## Solution ##
-  > Click Released Beta offers a simple user interface for you to copy-paste an article shared on social media to determine it's bias and present alternatives.
+  > Click Released Beta offers a simple user interface for you to copy-paste an article shared on social media to determine its bias and explore alternatives.

 ## Customer Quote ##
   > "I wish I had this before I decided to vote for Trump!"